TruLight vs JellyFish Lighting: An In-Depth Comparison for Salt Lake City Homeowners

 TruLight's music sync is built into every controller at no extra cost.
 You upload music into the music manager, and the system reads the actual beat data inside the track itself.
 That means the lights land on the exact beat, not an approximation.
 We also support mic mode if you want to clap or use a live sound source.
 Between the built-in hardware and beat-data detection, you get more accurate sync, more patterns, and no separate device to install or replace.

-On a Christmas Eve in Sandy with kids in the yard running through holiday light patterns to a playlist, or on a Fourth of July backyard party in Draper timing a red-white-blue chase to a song, the difference between beat-data sync and ambient mic sync is immediately noticeable.
+For holiday playlists or Fourth of July patterns, the difference between beat-data sync and ambient mic sync is easier to notice.
 Beat data is on the beat.
 Mic sync is close to the beat most of the time.

 Why Motion Sensors Matter (Especially for HOA Approval)